soulspace-org/overarch/doc/design.md

 Q: **Which are the levels/granularities of the export?**

 A: It differs on the type of the export.

-   For PlantUML the export can work on all the loaded model and diagram specifications and generate all relevant diagrams, even for multiple models.

-   For Stucturizr the export should work on a model and the associated diagram specifications to generate a Structurizr workspace.
+There are different type of exports.
+   The JSON and structurizr exports export the model elements and the views to make them available for other tools.
+The view exports (e.g. PlantUML, Markdown or Graphviz) render the defined views on the model but do not export the model data as is.

    For JSON the export should be done on an individual file level, to keep the structure of data files intact.
+The only problem is that file comments will not be exported because they are ignored by the EDN reader and not available in the JSON export.

+   For Stucturizr the export should work on the architecture model and the associated diagram specifications to generate a Structurizr workspace.
+   Other models (e.g. use-cases, state machines or concepts) have to be ignored because they are (currently) not supported by Structurizr.

+   For view exports like the PlantUML export the export can work on all the loaded model and view specifications and generate all relevant renderings, even for multiple models.

+Q: **Should the different granularities of exports made explicit in the code?**

+A:

 Q: **What textual views/exports make sense?**